cgre-aachen/bayseg/README.md

 ### Installation

-As the library is still in early development, the only way to install it is to clone this repository and import it manually to your code:
+As the library is still in early development, the current way to install it is to clone this repository and then import it manually to your projects.
+We plan to provide convenient installation using PyPi in the future.

-Clone the repository:
+#### Dependencies

+BaySeg depends on several genius components of the Python eco-system:

+* `numpy` for efficient numerical implementation
+* `scikit-learn` for mixture models
+* `scipy` for its statistical functionality
+* `matplotlib` for plotting
+* `tqdm` provides convenient progress meters

+#### Cloning directly from GitHub

+First clone the repository using the command (or by manually downloading the zip file from the GitHub page)

     git clone https://github.com/cgre-aachen/bayseg.git

-Append the path:
+then append the path to the repository:

     import sys
     sys.path.append("path/to/cloned/repository/bayseg")

-Import the module:
+to import the module:

     import bayseg